MichaelSun1999/IOT_SYSTEM_FOR_SMART_AGRICULTURE_ESP32_Linux/README.md

 1. Replace the MQTT communication with mesh data transmission functions
 2. Add a small board (ESP32-S3-DevKitM-1) to the Router part to act as the router for Rainmaker, which communicates with mesh root through UART.
 3. Add commands to the nodes to control the actuators

+## The whole structure
+Rainmaker <--> Router(ESP32-S3-DevKitM-1) <--> Mesh Root(ESP32-S3-LCD-EV-Board) <--> Mesh nodes(ESP32-S3-DevKitM-1)

+## For those who will use the project for further development
+The connections between the root and the nodes are currently completely maintained by ESP Mesh, which actually reacts slowly.
+I personally suggest to make the root send an OK to the node who has send the data to let the node knows that the data has been transmitted successfully.